ghowland/StatsInvalidWhenPopIsOne/README.md

 - You have a single unit at a single instance in time.
 - You need to make a decision about this unit that requires accurate data, because it's important that whatever it is that you are going to do needs to provide a result that meets your goals.

 Another way to say "Statistics are invalid", might be to say "No external data is valid, only local data is valid".
-Statistics are frequently the form that external data is presented in, so I have prefixed the title with this assertion accordingly, but all external data is the issue, since external data has no correlation to the current state of a distinct unit.
+Statistics are frequently the form that external data is presented in, so I have prefixed the title with this assertion accordingly, but all external data is the issue, since external data has no correlation to the current state of a single unit.

 This assertion is not to take anything away from any of the areas where statistics is valid, but only to cover a point where statistics and other external data is being used invalidly, as the situation requires only using local data.